Earl Sweatshirt: 2009–2011: Earl and hiatus in Samoa

-2012–2013: Return from Samoa and Doris
+2012: Return from Samoa

-On February 8, 2012, rumors spread around the internet that Kgositsile had returned to the U.S. when a video of him surfaced on YouTube with a preview of a new song saying if viewers wanted "the full thing" they would have to give him 50,000 followers on Twitter.
-He also later confirmed on his new Twitter account that he had returned to his home in Los Angeles.
+On February 8, 2012, rumors spread around the internet that Kgositsile had returned to the U.S. when a video of him surfaced on YouTube with a preview of a new song saying if viewers wanted "the full thing", they would have to give him 50,000 followers on Twitter.

-Kgositsile appeared on the song "Oldie" from Odd Future's debut album The OF Tape Vol. 2.
+He appeared on the song "Oldie" from Odd Future's debut album The OF Tape Vol. 2.
 This was Earl's return to official Odd Future releases and his first appearance on an Odd Future Records release.
-On March 20, a video released on the official Odd Future YouTube page featured Kgositsile in a cipher-style music video rapping along to his verse from "Oldie" with the other members of the crew.
-That same day, Kgositsile performed with the group at the Hammerstein Ballroom in New York City on March 20, 2012.
-On April 9, 2012, rapper Casey Veggies released a mixtape titled Customized Greatly 3 that included a song featuring Earl Sweatshirt, Tyler the Creator, Domo Genesis, and Hodgy Beats titled "PNCINTLOFWGKTA."
-During that month Kgositsile signed on to create his own record label imprint, Tan Cressida, to be distributed through Columbia Records.
+On March 20, a video released on the official Odd Future YouTube page.
+It featured him in a cypher, rapping his verse from "Oldie" with the other members of the crew.
+That same day, Kgositsile performed with the group at the Hammerstein Ballroom in New York City.

+On April 9, 2012, rapper Casey Veggies released a mixtape titled Customized Greatly 3, that included a song featuring Earl Sweatshirt, Tyler the Creator, Domo Genesis, and Hodgy Beats titled "PNCINTLOFWGKTA”.
+During that month, Kgositsile signed on to create his own record label imprint, Tan Cressida, to be distributed through Columbia Records.
 He turned down several other larger offers due to his priority of remaining close to Odd Future.

-Earl Sweatshirt was featured on the track "Super Rich Kids" from Frank Ocean's debut album, channel ORANGE released digitally July 10, 2012.
+Earl Sweatshirt was featured on the track "Super Rich Kids" from Frank Ocean's debut album, channel ORANGE, which released digitally July 10, 2012.
 On July 16, Domo Genesis & The Alchemist released the first official single, "Elimination Chamber", from their collaboration album No Idols, which featured Earl, Vince Staples, and Action Bronson.
-He was featured on the album again on the tracks "Daily News" (also featuring SpaceGhostPurrp & Action Bronson) and "Gamebreaker".
-On July 23, 2012, Flying Lotus released a song titled "Between Friends" on the Adult Swim Single series which featured Earl Sweatshirt and Captain Murphy.
-Earl Sweatshirt was also featured on MellowHype's second and final studio album Numbers on the track "P2".
+He was featured on the album again on the tracks "Daily News", featuring himself, SpaceGhostPurrp, and Action Bronson and "Gamebreaker".
+On July 23, 2012, record producer Flying Lotus released a song titled "Between Friends" on the Adult Swim Single series which featured Earl Sweatshirt and Lotus.
+Earl Sweatshirt was also featured on MellowHype's second and final studio album, Numbers, on the track "P2".